-“I’ve decided to stay out of those discussions, until I can be sure that we can have a non-hysterical conversation about it.”
+“I’ve decided to stay out of those discussions, until I’m sure we can have a non-hysterical conversation.”

-Discussions about politics and religion have always been meme-worthy in their ability to devolve into polarized shout-down matches.
-That was true when I was a kid, and it appears to be — if anything — even more vociferous today, thanks to anti-social media platforms that reduce dialogue to soundbytes or less.
+Conversations involving politics and/or religion have always been meme-worthy for their ability to devolve into polarized shout-downs.
+That was true when I was a kid, and it appears even more vociferous today, thanks to (anti)social media platforms that reduce meaningful dialogue to soundbytes or less.

-“Theology by zinger” is a fairly predictable byproduct in a culture that prizes the ability to cram complex ideas into a bumper sticker or a tweet.
+“Theology by zinger” is the predictable byproduct of a culture that prizes the ability to reduce complex ideas to a bumper sticker or tweet.